GOP faces questions about vetting after abruptly canceling convention speaker who promoted anti-Semitic tweet

 She apologized and deleted the thread after the Daily Beast and others publicized her tweet, but Mendoza in 2018 tweeted something similar about a wealthy Jewish family controlling the world: “The Rothschilds have used their globalist media mouthpiece to declare that Donald Trump is threatening to destroy the New World Order!”

-Tim Murtaugh, the communications director for the president’s reelection campaign, confirmed that Mendoza’s video remarks were pulled from the convention lineup on Tuesday and that it will not run this week.
+Tim Murtaugh, the communications director for the president’s reelection campaign, confirmed that Mendoza’s video remarks were pulled from the convention lineup on Tuesday and that they will not run this week.
 But neither officials from the president’s campaign nor the Republican National Committee responded to a request for comment on how deeply — or whether — Mendoza had been vetted in advance of being assigned her speaking role.

 The Trump campaign also did not respond to a request for comment on whether Mendoza would remain on the campaign board of Women for Trump.